-On September 16, 2011, our Board adopted the Alkermes plc 2011 Stock Option and Incentive Plan and, on October 5, 2011 and October 31, 2011, adopted amendments to such plan (the plan, as amended, the "2011 Plan"), subject to the approval of our shareholders.
+On September 16, 2011, our Board adopted the Alkermes plc 2011 Stock Option and Incentive Plan and, on October 5, 2011, adopted an amendment to such plan (the plan, as amended, the "2011 Plan"), subject to the approval of our shareholders.
 The 2011 Plan will become effective if approved by our shareholders.
 The 2011 Plan is attached as Appendix A to this Proxy Statement and is incorporated herein by reference.